David Protein Bar review: Maximum protein, minimum calories — but is it worth it?

 Sample Pack

-Try all four David flavors.
+Try all six David flavors.